 The decision to move into aged care doesn’t just come with a raft of emotional issues.
 There are also financial considerations.
 That’s because nursing home accommodation can involve substantial costs, especially for self-funded retirees.

-New residents entering aged care are often asked to pay an upfront accommodation bond.
-There is no set level for this bond – the only proviso is that residents must be left with at least $46,500 in assets (excluding the family home) after the bond has been paid.
+New residents entering aged care may be asked to pay an upfront accommodation deposit.
+There is no set level for this deposit – the only proviso is that residents must be left with at least $47,500 in assets (excluding the family home) after the deposit has been paid.

-An accommodation bond works like an interest-free loan to an aged care home.
-Any income earned from the bond is used by the aged care home to improve accommodation and services for residents.
+The deposit works like an interest-free loan to an aged care home.
+Any income earned from the deposit is used by the aged care home to improve accommodation and services for residents.

-As aged care facilities are generally free to set their own bond, it’s usually open to negotiation between families and the home’s staff.
+As aged care facilities are generally free to set their accommodation payments up to a certain limit, it’s usually open to negotiation between families and the home’s staff.
 This can be a source of discomfort as it means revealing your financial worth to complete strangers.
 Simply being aware of how the system works can help you plan for it.

-You can choose to pay an upfront bond by:
+You can choose to pay for accommodation by:

-The accommodation bond is generally returned to residents or their estate, if they move out or pass away.
+The refundable accommodation deposit is generally returned to residents or their estate, if they move out or pass away.

-But don’t expect to get the original sum back.
-The aged care facility is entitled to keep any interest earned on the bond and it can also withhold up to around $345 each month for the first five years as a contribution towards the upkeep of the facility.
+But don’t expect to get the original sum back if you have arranged to have fees deducted from it.
+The aged care facility is entitled to keep any interest earned on the refundable accommodation deposit as a contribution towards the upkeep of the facility.

-Bonds vary widely and in some of our capital cities, the cost is running into hundreds of thousands of dollars.
+Accommodation deposits vary widely and in some of our capital cities, with amounts running into hundreds of thousands of dollars.
 So it’s extremely important to consider all the facilities available and consider if a particular aged care home is the right place for you or your loved one.

-In addition to the accommodation bond, a basic daily fee is used to contribute towards your day-to-day living costs such as meals, cleaning, laundry, heating and cooling.
+In addition to accommodation costs, a basic daily fee is charged for your day-to-day living costs such as meals, cleaning, laundry, heating and cooling.
 Everyone entering an aged care home can be asked to pay this fee.